Vintage celebrates its 25th Anniversary 1995-2020

 During the period towards the end of the sixties, when guitar manufacturing was beginning to move from Japan to Korea to keep costs down, the Korean producers quickly latched on to what was needed and with help from the likes of Jerry Freed and Tommy Moore of IMC in Fort Worth, Texas, USA, the Samick company was commissioned by IMC to produce the original Hondo® line of fretted instruments.
-Hondo was the first of the new wave of offshore brands offering an organised product line with super affordability, playability and credibility.
+Hondo was the first of the new wave of offshore brands offering an organised product line with super affordability, playability, and credibility.

 By the mid-seventies Hondo had made its way around the world, and in 1976, JHS took the Hondo line for distribution in the UK and Republic of Ireland.
-The worldwide success of the Hondo line was on everyone’s radar and the market seemed almost insatiable as the guitar continued to grow in popularity year on year on year, which led others to follow a similar path, one of the first of which was the Italian company, Melody, which in 1980 created a range of parabolic moulded back acoustic and electro-acoustic guitars which were of a similar style to the entry level line produced by the Ovation Company in the US called ‘Applause™’.
+The worldwide success of the Hondo line was on everyone’s radar and the market seemed almost insatiable as the guitar continued to grow in popularity year on year on year.
+This led others to follow a similar path, one of the first of which was the Italian company, Melody, which in 1980 created a range of parabolic moulded back acoustic and electro-acoustic guitars which were of a similar style to the entry level line produced by the Ovation Company in the US called ‘Applause™’.

-Melody were commissioned to make a range of parabolic moulded back acoustic and electro-acoustic guitars for JHS and we needed a good strong brand name.
+Melody were commissioned to make a range of parabolic moulded back acoustic and electro-acoustic guitars for JHS, and we needed a good strong brand name.
 John Skewes, always possessed of a wicked sense of humour and came up with the inspired brand name of ‘Encore’, or as he explained it to me way back in the day, ‘…even more applause …’.

 So even before the launch of the Encore® Vintage Series, Encore had built itself a solid reputation as a reliable and innovative ‘entry level guitar’.
 We’d proven we could crack that nut, but now we wanted to get the attention of more accomplished and discerning players.

-Indeed, the Encore® Vintage Standard, Vintage Custom and Vintage Custom Deluxe twin cut, bolt on neck guitars, immediately received the attention of the company were looking for.
+Indeed, the 1996 Encore® Vintage Standard, Vintage Custom and Vintage Custom Deluxe twin cut, bolt on neck guitars, immediately received the attention the company was looking for.
 This new line also unleashed an unbelievable blend of style, playability and incredibly high specifications to guitar players around the world during the mid-90’s…at an unheard-of price point and, as luck would have it, included a Wilkinson® VS10 vibrato bridge.

 Dennis continues, “Trev Wilkinson always knew of JHS and when we were looking to create the Encore Vintage Series, we wanted a killer bridge that stayed in tune, Trev had just brought the VS10 vibrato bridge to the market, which was a clever combination of his twin post design, with fixed intonation steps, and overall adjustability which hit an amazingly economical price, but still did the job 100%.”